 From Florence to Rome the road is again mountainous, but as far as Sienna, Caracciola still held the lead, and Nuvolari was still some five minutes behind.
 As they were sent away again, darkness was falling, and its effect on the race was immediate.
 There was no doubt that Caracciola was happier in the light, but the Italians did not seem to mind the darkness in the least and on the winding roads leading into Rome, Nuvolari passed the German and took the lead.
 The order when the capital was reached after 372 miles was thus as follows :

 1. Nuvolari (2,300 c.c.
 Alfa-Romeo).
-6h. lm.
+6h.
+1m.
 49s.
 (Average speed 62.5 m.p.h.).

 2. Caracciola (Mercedes), 6h.
 3m.

 4. Borzacchini (1,750 c.c.
 Alfa-Romeo), 6h.
 8m.

 Between Brescia and Rome, Arcangeli and his mechanic had changed nine tyres and in the capital it was decided to change over to Dunlops.
 Then in the darkness the cars were despatched once more for the second crossing of the Apennines, this time from West to East.
 In this night-time crossing of the mountains the particular ability of Borzacchini began to be shown, and he worked his way up until he had passed Nuvolari, who like Arcangeli had begun to suffer from tyre troubles.
 At Terni, some 440 miles from Brescia, he held the lead and Caracciola was falling steadily back at Spoleto; some 455 miles from the start the order was as follows:

 5. Nuvolari (2,300 c.c.
 Alfa-Romeo).